v-sorochynskyi/movie-finder-nuxt/README.md

 ## Setup

-Make sure to install the dependencies
+Make sure to install the dependencies and add .env file (with content in .env.example file)

 ```bash
 yarn install